-char XFetchBytes(display, nbytes_return)
+'''

-Display display;
+char XFetchBytes( display, nbytes_return);

-int nbytes_return;
+'''

-displaySpecifies the connection to the X server.nbytes_returnReturns the number of bytes in the buffer.
+nbytes return Returns the number of bytes in the buffer.

-The XFetchBytes function returns the number of bytes in the nbytes_return argument, if the buffer contains data.
+The xFetchBytes function returns the number of bytes in the nbytes_return argument, if the buffer contains data.
 Otherwise, the function returns NULL and sets nbytes to 0.
 The appropriate amount of storage is allocated and the pointer returned.
-The client must free this storage when finished with it by calling XFree.
+The client must free this storage when finished with it by calling .